-Nicole has specialised in the field of neurology and pain for over 10 years, including the last five at The Royal Melbourne Hospital (RMH).
-She has successfully introduced the ‘mindful movement group’ within tertiary care and runs MBSR programs privately.
+Physiotherapist Nicole Moore has specialised in neurology and pain for over 10 years, including the last five at The Royal Melbourne Hospital (RMH).
+She completed a Masters of Public Health in 2015.

-Marg has worked with children, young people, their parents and teachers from P-Year 12 for the last 27 years as psychologist, school counsellor and librarian.
+She has worked with children, young people, their parents and teachers from P-Year 12 for the last 27 years as psychologist, school counsellor and librarian.
+Marg played a key role delivering trauma training to ACT teachers.
 She also teaches yoga and mindfulness to adolescents and adults, including those with social challenges, disability and chronic illness.

 Marg’s previous strategic experience includes the role of a school board, chair of the board for an accommodation service for homeless young people, and psychology supervision.